-Looking for a financial adviser or a financial planner?
-An important distinction to learn is whether or not the adviser is a fiduciary.
+Looking for a financial advisor or a financial planner?
+An important distinction to learn is whether or not the advisor is a fiduciary.

-A fiduciary financial adviser is one who has a legal obligation to act in the client’s best interests.
+A fiduciary financial advisor is one who has a legal obligation to act in the client’s best interests.

 They will disclose any conflicts of interest that arise and resolve them in the client’s favor as well as avoid using client’s assets in any way for their own benefit.